Last updated on March 1, 2026

 Pallet fork – meshes with the roller jewel.

-Banking pins – limits the travel of the pallet arm.
+Banking pins – limit the travel of the pallet arm.

 Pallet arm – extends the reach of the pallet cup.